oasis-tcs/odata-specs/odata-csdl/4 CSDL Document.md

 ### ##subisec `$EntityContainer`

-The value of `$EntityContainer` is value is the namespace-qualified name of the entity container of that service.
+The value of `$EntityContainer` is the namespace-qualified name of the entity container of that service.
 This is the only place where a model element MUST be referenced with its namespace-qualified name and use of the alias-qualified name is not allowed.
 :::

 ::: {.varjson .example}